Ice Warrior: "Cold War"

-Doctor Who was revived in 2005.
-Showrunner Russell T Davies wanted to bring the Ice Warriors back, but barring a brief mention in the 2009 episode "The Waters of Mars", they did not appear during his five years in the position.
-His successor, Steven Moffat, brought them back to the screen in 2013, for the series seven episode "Cold War".
-Moffat was hesitant at first, seeing the Ice Warriors as "the default condition for what people thought of as rubbish Doctor Who monsters — things that moved very, very slowly and spoke in a way that meant you couldn't hear a word they said."
-He also believed the show had reached a point where it did not need to reach into its "back catalogue" any further.
+For the 2005 Doctor Who revival, showrunner Russell T Davies had wanted to bring the Ice Warriors back.
+However, barring a brief mention in the 2009 episode "The Waters of Mars", they did not appear during his original five-year tenure as showrunner.
+His successor, Steven Moffat, brought them back to the screen in 2013 for the series seven episode "Cold War".
+Moffat was hesitant at first, seeing the Ice Warriors as "the default condition for what people thought of as rubbish Doctor Who monsters – things that moved very, very slowly and spoke in a way that meant you couldn't hear a word they said".
+He also believed the show did not need to reach into its back catalogue of antagonists for ideas anymore.
 Writer Mark Gatiss, a big fan of the Ice Warriors, had pitched their return for many years.
-He was eventually able to convince Moffat to allow for the Warriors' return, with Moffat being convinced by the idea of the Ice Warriors being seen without their armour, which had not yet been done.
+He convinced Moffat to allow for their return, as the pitched story involved them being seen without their armour, which had not yet been done in the series.

-The Ice Warriors would receive a physical redesign, with Gatiss insisting during production that the species should retain the fundamentals of their design from the Classic era serials.
-They were obscure enough, he said, to not need a redesign.
-They were thus designed as a "super-version of the original".
-Millennium FX's Neill Gorton, in charge of the redesign, gave the Ice Warriors a "bodybuilder" physique, styled the armour to resemble plating, removed the fur present in the original design, and altered the hands so that they did not resemble that of a Lego minifigure.
-The costume was made of flexible urethane rubber instead of fibreglass like the original, since urethane damages less easily and is more comfortable to wear.
-The costume was made specially to fit Spencer Wilding, who physically portrayed the Ice Warrior Skaldak.
+The Ice Warriors received a physical redesign, Gatiss insisting during production that the species should retain the fundamentals of their design from the Classic era serials.
+Millennium FX's Neill Gorton, in charge of the redesign, gave the Ice Warriors a bodybuilder physique, styled the armour to resemble plating, and removed the fur present in the original design.
+The Warriors' hands were also altered so that the clamps did not resemble those of a Lego minifigure.
+The costume was made of flexible urethane rubber instead of fibreglass like the original, since urethane is more durable and more comfortable to wear.
+The costume was made to fit Spencer Wilding, who physically portrayed the Ice Warrior Skaldak.
 Nicholas Briggs voiced Skaldak, with Wilding miming the words on-set.

-Gatiss's script described the creature, without its armour, as "wet and leathery", and moving like a gecko, with dark black eyes and sharp teeth.
-An entire animatronic prop for Skaldak's true form was constructed, though was not seen entirely on-screen.
-Computer-generated imagery was used to depict Skaldak's face, with motion capture done to lip sync Skaldak's face with Briggs's voice.
+The story was the first time the appearance of an Ice Warrior without armour had been depicted.
+Gatiss's script described the creature, without its armour, as "wet and leathery" and moving like a gecko, with dark black eyes and sharp teeth.
+An animatronic prop for Skaldak's true form was constructed, though it was not seen entirely on-screen.
+Computer-generated imagery was used to depict Skaldak's face in a scene where he confronts the Doctor, with motion capture being used to lip sync Skaldak's face with Briggs's voice.